List of Call the Midwife characters: Shelagh Turner (née Mannion)

 Shelagh also feels guilty after thalidomide is prescribed for women in Poplar who are suffering from morning sickness.
 When it is linked to with birth deformities of the kind observed in recent months, she says she is as guilty as Patrick because she supported the drug being prescribed.

 In Series 6, Shelagh is overcome with joy when she falls pregnant with her first biological child.
 However, she suffers complications and is taken ill during an inspection of the maternity home.
 Fearing a miscarriage, she is rushed to hospital, forcing nurses Barbara and Phyllis to take over the running of the surgery.
 This puts her pregnancy in jeopardy, even after being released from hospital.
-However, she gives birth to a son (Edward 'Teddy' Patrick Turner) with the help of Sister Julienne in the series finale.
+In preparation for the arrival of their third child, the Turners move from their flat to a new house.
+She gives birth to a son (Edward 'Teddy' Patrick Turner) with the help of Sister Julienne in the series finale.

-After a year of maternity leave, Shelagh returns to Nonnatus House as senior midwife and nursing sister to cover for Barbara, who is taken ill and eventually dies.

-In Series 9, Shelagh and Patrick foster then later adopt a young Chinese orphan named May Tang.
+Shelagh's return to work at the surgery leads to the Turners hiring Magda as an au pair.
+However, Madga finds she is pregnant and steals from Nonnatus to induce an abortion.
+Following this, Madga leaves for Paris to study to be a nurse.

+In Series 8, Shelagh and Patrick foster a young Chinese girl named May Tang, after her adoption is delayed due to the prospective father's illness.
+When the prospective father's illness relapses, the foster placement becomes long-term.
+In Series 9, the Turners look to adopt May but it is disrupted by May's birth mother, Esther Tang.
+Instead, Esther allows Patrick and Shelagh to be her guardians but not her legal parents.
+In Series 11, May injures her foot on a playground, which Esther attempts to use as grounds to have May removed from the Turners.
+May's adoption is finally finalised in Series 14.

+In Series 12, Shelagh thought that she might be pregnant again.
+She felt conflicted about it as previously Shelagh and Patrick had been desperate for a child, but Shelagh did not feel she had the capacity for another child.
+By the end of the episode, she got her period and said the pregnancy test she took would either return negative, or if it were positive, it wouldn’t be anymore.